Pokesi/trustless-escrow/README.md

 #### Cancelling
 After a predetermined waiting period, either user can cancel the trade and all assets in the trade will be returned to their depositors.

+## Solutions
+### Building a Scalable Escrow Platform
+Trustless can scale to n amount of escrows at a time, provided that there is only one escrow at a time with the same `user1` and `user2`.
+Trustless achieves this by distributing the responsibility of each seperate escrow to a new contract each time.
+This ensures that escrows cannot collide, as they all have seperate balances.
+The `TrustlessEscrow` contracts also are not locked to a certain amount of ERC20 token, so the terms of the escrow are fluid.
+This however is not possible with ERC721 tokens as we cannot assume that the token employs ERC721Enumerable, so it is limited to a single tokenId.
+The only limitation is that the router uses the `user1` and `user2` values to store the contract addresses for each escrow, so unless you know the contract address for your escrow, users should refrain from creating multiple escrows between the same addresses.

+### Decentralized Escrow Arbitration
+Trustless' escrow arbitration is just that - trustless.
+Users have to treat their funds very carefully, as there is no override to the escrow.
+Trustless escrows must be 'confirmed' by both users before execution.
+This means that both users are happy to execute the escrow in the current state.
+Only once both parties have confirmed the escrow, it can be executed.
+If it is not executed by the escrows 'expiry time' it can be reversed by either user and everyone gets their tokens back.